-Each relationships comes with its own unique sets of communication challenges.
-But for those in a long distance relationship, sometimes it can feel like those trials are even more amplified.
+Each relationship comes with its own unique sets of communication challenges.
+But for those in a long distance relationship, sometimes it can feel like relationship satisfaction is hard to achieve and that relationship trials are even more amplified.

-If the person you love is miles away, here are a few helpful communication skills that you can use to build effective communication habits in your relationship!
+If you are long-distance dating and want to know how to make that relationship work, here are a few helpful communication skills that you can use to build effective communication habits in your relationship!